 Wilhelminapark

-The Wilhelminapark dates back to the end of the nineteenth century and was designed by Leonard Springer.
-The design includes the former fortress moats.
-As a result, the two ponds have a meandering shape.
+The Wilhelminapark dates back to the late nineteenth century and was designed by Leonard Springer.
+The design incorporates the former fortification moats.
+As a result, the two ponds have a winding shape.
+The park is named after Queen Wilhelmina, who visited Breda at that time (she was 14 years old).

-Art Project White Smoke
+Art Project Witte Rook

 Contact